-In order to be eligible for certification in gerontological care, you’ll also have to gain experience working as an RN.
-The amount of time spent earning your nursing degree and gaining real-world experience will eventually pay off, as gerontological nurses rank amongst the highest paying nursing jobs.
+To be eligible for certification in gerontological care, you’ll also have to gain experience working as an RN.
+However, the amount of time spent earning your nursing degree and gaining real-world experience will eventually pay off, as Gerontological Nurses rank among the highest paying nursing jobs.

 1. Earn your Bachelor of Science in Nursing (BSN) Degree

-The first step to becoming a gerontological nurse practitioner is earning your BSN, or Bachelor of Science in Nursing Degree.
-If you’re just starting out, a BSN program will take you about three to four years to complete.
+The first step to becoming a Gerontological Nurse Practitioner is earning your Bachelor of Science in Nursing (BSN).
+A BSN program will take about three to four years to complete if you’re just starting.
 However, if you’ve already earned your associates degree in nursing, you can enroll in an RN-to-BSN program.
-These bridge programs can be completed in as little as 20 months.
+These bridge programs may take as few as 20 months.

-Accelerated nursing programs are also available to licensed vocational or practical nurses with an associate’s degree in vocational nursing (AVSN).
+Accelerated nursing programs are also available to Licensed Vocational or Practical Nurses with an associate degree in vocational nursing (AVSN).
 These LPN, or LVN to BSN, courses allow you to skip the first three semesters of the BSN program.

 2. Pass the NCLEX-RN Certification Exam

 Upon earning your BSN degree, you’ll have to pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to earn your nursing license.
-With the NCLEX, you’ll be licensed or qualified to enter the workforce as a registered nurse (RN).
+With the NCLEX, you’ll be licensed to enter the workforce as a Registered Nurse (RN).

 3. Earn a Master of Science in Nursing Degree

-To become a gerontological nurse practitioner, you must first earn your Master of Science Degree in Nursing (MSN).
-There are MSN programs that specialize in geriatric care; however it’s not required that your master’s degree has this specialization.
+To become a Gerontological Nurse Practitioner, you must first earn your Master of Science Degree in Nursing (MSN).
+There are MSN programs specializing in geriatric care, though the specialization is not required.
 MSN programs usually take about 18 to 24 months to complete.

-4. Gain Real-World Experience Working as an RN
+4. Have Real-World Experience Working as an RN

-As mentioned earlier, you’ll have to gain experience working as an RN in order to earn your certification in gerontology.
-The American Nurses Credentials Center (ANCC) requires a minimum of 500 faculty-supervised clinical hours before sitting for their exam.
+As mentioned earlier, you’ll need experience working as an RN to earn your certification in gerontology.
+The American Nurses Credentials Center (ANCC) requires 500 faculty-supervised clinical hours before sitting for their exam.

 5. Pass the Gerontological Nurse Practitioner Certification Exam

-The current gerontological certification exam offered by the ANCC allots you 4 hours to answer 200 questions (175 scored questions plus 25 pretest questions that are not scored).
+The current gerontological certification exam offered by the ANCC allows you 4 hours to answer 200 questions (175 scored questions plus 25 pretest questions that are not scored).